bensherlock/nm3-python-driver/README.md

 # nm3-python-driver package

 A collection of drivers and utilities for easily working with NM3 underwater acoustic modems.
+The modem has also colloquially been known as a 'Nanomodem'.
 Intended to get researchers/engineers up and running quickly so you can spend more effort on your application/science.

 ## NM3 Underwater Acoustic Modem